A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 So, How Do the Magi Matter?

 Finally, after seeing the young boy and worshipping him, they returned home by another route.
-My BSU Director Glen Norris used to teach the version of the Bible that said, “They went home another way.”
-He always maintained that anyone who really meets Jesus, and truly worships Him, will be fundamentally changed by that experience, and go home “another way”.
+My BSU Director Glen Norris used to teach the translation of the Bible that said, “They went home another way.”
+He always maintained that anyone who really meets Jesus, and truly worships Him, will be fundamentally changed by that experience, and “go home another way”.

 So, the wise men not only took another route, they became different types of men, fulfilled by faith and encouraged by events.
 As result, they went home with new perspective, new motivation, and new direction.
 My Christmas and New Year’s prayer is that our world could open the true gift of Christmas and do the same thing.
 As you reflect on the origins of Christmas, may you, too, be wise…